bigskysoftware/_hyperscript/www/docs_old.md

   add .disabled to #myDiv
   for tab in <div.tabs/>
     add .highlight to tab
-    set @highligted of the tab to true end
+    set @highlighted of the tab to true end
 ```